-Another remote file sharing option is to connect your USB flash drive to your home router.
-Some routers come with a USB port where you can plug in the external drive or a pen drive and then access all its contents from anywhere in the world.
+Most routers these days come with a USB port where you can plug in the external drive or a pen drive and then access all its contents from anywhere in the world.
 To get this setup working, you need to enable remote sharing and setup dynamic DNS on your router.
-Usually, this is hard to setup (if you are not familiar with home networking) but the following video will give you a good idea.
+If you are not familiar with home networking, the following video will help or check out this step by step tutorial.

 Pros: Access any file remotely without the need of host machine turned on.
 Cheaper than NAS.

 Cons: Most consumer routers internet file sharing features are insecure.